NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/info_events.md

 (10 October 2024)

 We plan to submit an abstract for the PHUSE SDE Copenhagen in Denmark.
 There will be OpenStudyBuilder representatives at the event.

+## CDISC US Interchange

+(23-24 October 2024 - Phoenix/Scottsdale, US)

+We will be at the CDISC Interchange with a presentation and are also planning for a workshop (planning ongoing).

+**Schedule of Activities in OpenStudyBuilder**

+by Mikkel Traun, Novo Nordisk

+This presentation demonstrate how OpenStudyBuilder operates across various standard levels to define the Schedule of Activities (SoA) as part of a structured study specification, catering to distinct study purposes:

+- **Protocol SoA:** High level SoA in protocol, main purpose is for the investigator and site staff to get an overview of the operational schedule.
+- **Detailed SoA:** Specifying the semantic data observations to be collected in the study – but not specific to representation in ADaM, SDTM or data collection; Will be part of protocol and appendixes or other supplementary documents.
+- **Operational SoA:** Data specification to support data collection specification; Will also be related to specific ADaM PARAM/PARAMCD for collected data and thereby used to specify the data needed for analysis.
+- **Data Capture / Collection Specification:** EDC information related to the SoA – i.e., how data is to be collected in the study and when, what is pre-set, what is collected and how.

+The Schedule of Activities at the different levels are a major result when working with biomedical concepts and for this is integrated in the data model linked to the corresponding biomedical concept definitions in OpenStudyBuilder library module.
+This way and end-to-end connectivity and study setup automation is enabled.

+The OpenStudyBuilder is developed as an outcome from the CDISC 360 project and shared as open source under COSA aiming for end-to-end automations from protocol to TLFs.
+The solution consists of a Study Builder Application connected to a Metadata Repository holding data standards and a Study Definition Repository with study specifications.

 ## PHUSE EU Connect